luminus-framework/luminus/resources/public/md/deployment.md

 $ sudo apt-get install nginx
 ```

-Next, creat a configuration file for the application such as `/etc/nginx/sites-available/myapp` and put the following settings there:
+Next, create a configuration file for the application such as `/etc/nginx/sites-available/myapp` and put the following settings there:

 ```
 server{